 Vegan refried beans

-Vegan refried beans are spiced with ancho chili powder, cumin, and oregano.
-They have lots of flavor.
-But they’re mild enough for people who don’t like their food overly hot.
+These vegan refried beans are spiced with ancho chili powder, cumin, and oregano.

 Ancho chili powder